-Former Cubs catchers Joe Girardi and David Ross will speak with the team next week, as will first-base coach Will Venable.
+CHICAGO -- Former Chicago Cubs catchers Joe Girardi and David Ross will speak with the team next week about its managerial opening.

-Ross, who currently works in the Cubs' front office, spent the final two of his 15 major league seasons with the Cubs, winning the World Series in 2016.
-He was known for being among the most vocal players on the team and still has strong ties to several Cubs players.
+Ross, 42, spent the final two of his 15 major league seasons with the Cubs, winning the World Series in 2016.
+He still has strong ties to several players on the team.

 Cubs to interview Joe Girardi, David Ross for managerial opening